ckgresla/MI6/intel/SpinningUp.md

 - This function can be as simple as providing access to environmental information or it can be a learned function that Predicts the Environment.
 - Having a model of the Environment can be useful to an Agent as it opens the door to being able to plan ahead, but complete/correct models of the Environment are not guaranteed and many RL Environments do not have a "ground-truth" model that is show-able or learnable for the Agent.
 When we can make a model of the environment it can be very useful (as was the case with [AlphaZero](https://arxiv.org/pdf/1712.01815.pdf), which was GIVEN a world-model) and typically leads to better sample efficiency -- but learning a model of the Environment (from experience alone) involves avoiding many local optimas and fail cases (like the Agent maximizing reward of an incorrect world model)
 - Algorithms that use these Environment Models are referred to as *Model-Based* methods, and Algorithms that do not are called *Model-Free*.
 Model-Free Algorithms end up being easier to implement and tune but are not as sample efficient as a good Model-Based Method.
+- RL Algorithms that learn the "**dynamics**" of their environments are *model-based* (policy optimization with traditional methods is model-free as we do not learn the environment dynamics)

 On-Policy Vs. Off-Policy